6Bolt/Hook-Of-The-Reaper/README.md

 # The Goals for Hook of the Reaper

-#### 1) To do everything that MAMEHooker can do with Serial Port Devices.
-Starting with light guns, then IO Controllers, and finally force feedback.
-Able to load INI Files
-#### 2) To implement the new Default Light Gun format.
+#### 1) To implement the new Default Light Gun format.
 This will make any default light gun work with the associated game file, like the INI files.
-#### 3) To be open source with the GPLv3 license, so it will remain always open source.
+#### 2) To be open source with the GPLv3 license, so it will remain always open source.
+#### 3) Have the best performance, and be multi-threaded.
 #### 4) To be platform independent.
 Reason why I chose Qt, as it can compile on many platforms.
 (Now Low Priority)

-#### 5) Have the best performance, and be multi-threaded.
+#### X) To do everything that MAMEHooker can do with Serial Port Devices.
+Starting with light guns, then IO Controllers, and finally force feedback.
+Able to load INI Files.
+Now that people have switched over to the new DefaultLG game file, the is the lowest priority now.
+I still plan on doing everything that MAMEHooker does, but with the DefaultLG files, and whatever I call the LED/Lights/Display Controller stuff.
+Right now, Hook Of The Reaper can do everything MAMEHooker can do, with respects to light guns, and more.
+It now uses one game file for everything, and no more custom game files.
+Also, displays work more with Hook Of The Reaper.
+As both digits work on the Alien Light Gun, and Life gylphs and bars work on OpenFire.

 I started this project after getting two Retro Shooter RS3 Reaper light guns as a Christmas present from my daughter in 2024.
 Never had light guns before, so was a learning experience with the light guns, Tekno-Parrot, MAME, Demulshooter, and MAMEHooker.
 The only problem I had was with MAMEHooker.
 It would work for one game, and then freeze up.
 I tried multiple Windows comparability modes, but it never worked right.
 I tried some things from the internet, but I never got it to work consistently.
 I am not blaming MAMEHooker and/or its coder.
 It is a great program, and many people through out the years have use this program.
 It was written a while ago and a lot of older programs have problems working with newer Windows OSes.
 Hence why they have  comparability modes.
 Seeing a project, I started coding and decided to name the new program, Hook Of The Reaper.
 Which takes Hook from MAMEHooker, and Reaper from the RS3 Reaper light guns, which are awesome.
 The picture of the cross hair being ‘hooked’ by a reaper scythe, came into my head for the program icon, and truly represents the program.